codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 capacity regulations set by the fire marshal; each head must be accounted for even if they are not eating.

+Even though they are too young to actually use it, your little one will still get a MagicBand when they are on your hotel reservation. :D

 We booked a [Magic Kingdom After-Fireworks Dessert Party][1] for my wife's birthday and the online reservation system knew that our little one was young enough not to be charged, but still needed to be included on the reservation.